Cruise Resources

 For your next itineraries, why not make New Caledonia a highlight of your program?

-New Caledonia is the gateway to the islands of the South Pacific, just two days by sea from Australia and New Zealand, and less than a day’s journey from neighbouring destinations such as Vanuatu and Fiji.
+Gateway to the South Pacific, just two days by sea from Australia and New Zealand, and less than a day from Vanuatu and Fiji.

 Cruise CuateCruise Cuate